gnss-sdr/geniuss-place/_posts/2021-02-17-google-summer-code-2021-ideas-list.md

 author_profile: false
 sidebar:
   nav: "news"
-last_modified_at: 2021-02-17T12:08:02+02:00
+last_modified_at: 2021-03-09T12:08:02+02:00
 ---

-This year, GNSS-SDR is applying again as a mentoring organization for [Google Summer of Code](https://summerofcode.withgoogle.com/) (also known as GSoC), a global program that offers students stipends to write code for open source projects.
+This year, GNSS-SDR is serving again as a mentoring organization for [Google Summer of Code](https://summerofcode.withgoogle.com/) (also known as GSoC), a global program that offers students stipends to write code for open source projects.
 In order to participate in the program, you must be a student.
 Google